syncr/epicRedo_RAILS/README.md

-Rewriting website with Rails
+Rewriting a website with Rails
 ====================================
 Site development utilizing minimal Rails magic.

 Live on Heroku @ http://learn-how-to-program.herokuapp.com/

 Function:
-Allows an instructor to create individual lessons and link them to into sorted sections.
+Allows an instructor to create individual lessons and link them to sorted sections.
 The instructor can add/edit/delete lessons and sections as needed.

 Utilizes Bootstrap for basic responsiveness.
-Custom styling has been applied and some additional media queries are in-progress to manage some objects.
+Custom styling has been applied and some additional media queries are in-progress to manage some behaviors for smaller viewports.

 ---